A rediscovery of music and methods of the past and what they can teach us today through the work of eleven composers who also happened to be women.

 Ritchie, L. 2008.
 Women writing music in late eighteenth-century England : social harmony in literature and performance.
 Aldershot : Ashgate.

-Seddon, S. 2011.
-The Instrumental Music of British Women Composers in the Early Twentieth Century.
-Thesis.
-City, University of London.
+Seddon, S. 2016.
+British Women Composers and Instrumental Chamber Music in the Early Twentieth Century.
+Routledge.

 Arnold, D. 1988.
 Music at the 'Ospedali'.
 Journal of the Royal Musical Association, Vol. 113, No. 2, pp. 156-167.
 Taylor and Francis, Ltd.